vinirossa/software-engineering/design-patterns.md

 Capture and restore an object's internal state.

+### State

+Alter an object's behavior when its state changes, machines with no memory.

 ### Observer

-A way of notifying change to a number of classes.
+A way of notifying state change to a number of classes.

-### State

-Alter an object's behavior when its state changes, .

 ### Strategy